Choosing a school? You’ve got options.

-For the 2022 school year, there are at least 400 magnet schools or programs in California.
+For the 2023 school year, there are about 400 magnet schools or programs in California serving 7.7% of the K-12 student population.
 Districts with magnet schools include ABC Unified School District, Glendale Unified School District, Los Angeles Unified School District, the Napa Valley Unified School District, Pasadena Unified School District, San Diego Unified School District, and Vista Unified School District.
-A new magnet program advised by George Clooney and other Hollywood influencers is preparing to open in downtown Los Angeles in 2022.
-The school will prepare students for jobs in the entertainment industry.
+A new magnet program advised by George Clooney and other Hollywood influencers opened in downtown Los Angeles in 2022.
+The school prepares students for jobs in the entertainment industry.

 Learn more about how California magnet schools function and are funded at the California Department of Education.

 In addition, you can consider private schools, nonpublic schools that charge tuition.
-There are about 3,675 private schools across the state of California, and these schools offer families unique learning environments.
+There are about 3,815 private schools across the state of California, and these schools offer families unique learning environments.
 For instance, private schools may be religious schools, non-sectarian Montessori schools, or schools designed for children with learning differences.
-At one private school we talked to, Valley View Adventist Academy, we heard from a teacher who helped her students publish books.
+8.6% of the K-12 student population in California attends a private school.

 California doesn’t have an official state virtual school, but there are several free, full-time online learning options for students.
 In California, a fully online school is only allowed to serve students in contiguous counties, not students statewide.
 Because of this, some education management organizations operate multiple online schools to be able to serve students from across the state.
 Two of the biggest of these online school “networks” are California Connections Academy and California Virtual Academies.